Sukt03/Sukt03/README.md

 ## 🏆 Achievements & Extra-Curricular

-- **Letter of Appreciation | Student Council, KMIT**
-  Recognized for exceptional work ethic in 2024.

 - **Head of Organizing Committee | Student Council**
   *2023 – 2024*
   Led the coordination and execution of college events, including hackathons with over 4,000 participants.
 Secured sponsorships and collaborated with management and sponsors to ensure financial success.

-- **Core Member | Vachan Speakers Club and Mentor**
-  *2020*
-  Active anchor, public speaker, and mentor.
-Facilitated instruction and mentorship, aiding individuals in refining their public speaking skills, overcoming stage fright, and mastering effective diction techniques.

 - **Runner Up | Smart India Hackathon (Internal-KMIT)**
   *2024*